HestHub/nix-config/blog.md

 This is where to hardware-configuration.nix comes into play.

-The solution i found did require a couple of manual steps, but im sure it can be handled automaticly, either with scripts or with some deeper nix knowledge, but what i did was:
+The solution i found did require a couple of manual steps, but I'm sure it can be handled automatically, either with scripts or with some deeper nix knowledge, but what i did was:

   1. mount the drives (make sure they are mounted under /mnt and not /tmp/run/ which gnomes "disks" app will do by default; It wont work if they are in temp folder)
   2. update the hardware config by running `sudo nixos-generate-config`